 Under Washington law, each member of the Board must discharge his or her duties as a director, including duties as a member of a committee:

 · in good faith;

 · with the care an ordinarily prudent person in a like position would exercise under similar circumstances; and

 · in a manner he/she reasonably believes to be in the best interest of the Company.

 The Board selects the Chairman of the Board (“Chairman”) in a manner that it determines to be in the best interests of the Company and its shareholders.
 The Board does not have a policy as to whether the role of Chief Executive Officer (“CEO”) should be separate from that of Chairman, nor, if the roles are separate, whether the Chairman should be selected from the independent directors or should be an employee of the Company.
 This is a matter to be considered each time a new Chairman is selected, based upon the circumstances existing at that time.
 If the positions of Chairman and the CEO are held by the same person, there will be a Lead Director and the chair of the Governance/Nominating Committee will serve as the Lead Director.

 Composition of the Board

-Under the Company’s articles of incorporation, the Board will consist of no more than eleven directors, as determined by the Board from time-to-time, and generally only one employee—the CEO—will be a director.
+Under the Company’s articles of incorporation, the Board will consist of no more than eleven directors, as determined by the Board from time-to-time.
 The majority of the Board will consist of directors who are independent.
-The Governance/Nominating Committee has established categorical standards (Attached hereto as Exhibit A) to assist it in determining the independence of directors, which meet the requirements of the New York Stock Exchange (“independent directors”) and applicable laws and regulations.
+The Governance/Nominating Committee has established categorical standards (Attached hereto as Exhibit A) to assist it in determining the independence of directors, which meet the requirements of the New York Stock Exchange (“Independent Directors”) and applicable laws and regulations.
 The Board will affirmatively determine on an annual basis, and will disclose as required, whether each Board member is independent.